 There are two “complete” editions of Villa-Lobos’ famous Suite Popular Brasileira (or Suite populaire brésilienne) that people often cite.
 The most frequently performed publication of the suite is the 1955 edition by Max Eschig, which includes five movements.

 However, earlier publications of the suite have dates ranging from 1923-1928.
-Some of these arrangements carried over to the 1955 edition, some new ones were added, and one (the Valse-Chôro from the 1920s edition) was replaced by an entirely different piece.
+Some of these arrangements carried over to the 1955 edition, and some new ones were added.
+In the chart below, you’ll notice that the Valse-Chôro from the 1920s edition was replaced by an entirely different piece.
 All of the these changes were verified and chosen by the composer himself.

 The differences in suite editions can be a little confusing.
 So here’s a breakdown of the differences between the two publications and their movements:

 Villa-Lobos’ fun and lively Chôro No.1 is a favorite in the classical guitar repertoire.
 The term “chôro” has several meanings, especially unique to Brazillian music.
-Etymologically speaking, chorar is a Portuguese verb meaning “to lament” or “to cry”.
+Chorar is a Portuguese verb meaning “to lament” or “to cry”.
 This meaning is certainly appropriate given the dark, often melancholy vibe his works are known for!

 From a musical perspective, the term chôro meant at least two different things in the late 19th century.
 Structurally, a chôro was a rondo in duple meter, where the A section repeats three times (ABACA).
 True to form, Chôro No.1 also follows this form structure!

-The other related term was chorões, referring to instrumentalists who would gather in small ensembles to improvise and play music over well-known European dance pieces (waltzes, polkas, mazurkas, etc).
+The other related term was chorões.
+This refers to musicians who would gather in small ensembles to improvise over well-known European waltzes, polkas, and mazurkas.

 Between the years of 1930-1945, Villa-Lobos composed nine pieces he named Bachianas Brasileiras (Brazilian Bachian pieces).

-These pieces also take the form of chôros mentioned above, and combined the composer’s love for Bach with his neoclassical, nationalistic Brazillian style of the time.
+These pieces also take the form of chôros mentioned above.
+They combine the composer’s love for Bach with his neoclassical, nationalistic Brazillian style of the time.